Mata Hari (1927 film)

 Mata Hari: The Red Dancer (Mata Hari, die rote Tänzerin), often shortened on release to Mata Hari, is a 1927 German silent drama film directed by Friedrich Feher and starring Magda Sonja, Wolfgang Zilzer and Fritz Kortner.
 It depicts the life and death of the German World War I spy Mata Hari.
 It was the first feature-length portrayal of Hari.

-It was shot at the Staaken Studios in Berlin with sets designed by Alfred Junge.
+It was shot at the Staaken Studios in Berlin with sets designed by the art director Alfred Junge.

+Synopsis

+Before the First World War the Dutch dancer Mata Hari is the lover of a Russian Grand Duke, but throws him over for a young peasant named Grigori.
+He has Grirgori arrested and then uses his prisoner as a bargaining chip to blackmail Mata Hari into becoming a spy.
+Started on her now famous course, she is eventually captured and sentenced to death for espionage.